 See expectations of Academic Integrity under Academic Information for all Students.

-9 or more hours per semester is considered full-time for all graduate programs.
+- 6 or more credits per semester is considered full-time for all Asbury graduate programs.

-Below 9 hours per semester is considered part-time for all graduate programs.
+- 3-5 credits per semester is considered half-time for all Asbury graduate programs.

 Class Registration Procedures for Graduate Students